kirkins/Cyber-Crime-Micro-Course/links.md

 - [2captcha](https://2captcha.com/) - Captcha solving as a service through API.
 - [Have I been Pwned](https://haveibeenpwned.com/) - A website that allows users to see if a password associated with their email has been leaked.
 - [Shodan](https://www.shodan.io/) - A website for finding internet connected devices on the web.
+- [badSSL.com](https://badssl.com/dashboard/) - A website for checking if your device has bad trusted root authority certificates installed.

 ### Papers / Research